aspindle/Boy_Scouts_of_America/README.md

 With regard to Copyright, if you are mad about me posting >10 year old versions of these books, please rethink your priorities.

-And by that I mean go retire a USA flag by burning it.
+In other words, we can have that conversation after you've retired a US flag 🇺🇸 by burning it 🔥